Witnessing the Great Migration

 My tent in the Serengetti-Seronera Public Campsite

-From my tent I heard what sounded like a bunch of dinosaurs roaring and fighting during the night and later on just outside my tent.
-It turns out an aggressive bull elephant was stalking a herd of female trying to mate with them only to be fought of every time.
-Judging by the photo above I can understand why they would want nothing to do with this beast.
+From my tent, I heard what sounded like a bunch of dinosaurs roaring and fighting during the night, and later on, just outside my tent.
+It turns out an aggressive bull elephant was stalking a herd of females trying to mate with them, only to be fought off every time.
+Judging by the photo above, I can understand why they would want nothing to do with this beast.

 Ngorongoro Crater

-Inside of the crater=The largest crater in the world with one of the highest densities of wildlife as well.
+The largest crater in the world with one of the highest densities of wildlife.

 Cape Buffalo- This big beast frothing with sweat and saliva, also known as the second most dangerous animal in Africa, was one of many visitors outside of my tent my first night in the Serengeti.
 I was pretty sure to stay very quite.